ask-ell/jest-typescript-starter/README.md

-# New Typescript and Jest project
+# New project with Typescript and Jest installed
 Add a description here.

 ## Development